MicrosoftDocs/azure-dev-docs/articles/ai/intelligent-app-templates.md

 # AI app templates

-This section of the documentation introduces you to the *Azure AI templates* and related articles that use these templates to demonstrate how to perform key developer tasks.
-Azure AI templates provide you with well-maintained, easy to deploy reference implementations that help to ensure a high-quality starting point for your AI apps.
+This section of the documentation introduces you to the *AI app templates* and related articles that use these templates to demonstrate how to perform key developer tasks.
+AI app templates provide you with well-maintained, easy to deploy reference implementations that help to ensure a high-quality starting point for your AI apps.

 There are two categories of AI app templates, **building blocks** and **end-to-end solutions**.